 BENEFITS OF A SUMP PUMP

-A sump pump is a small investment with big advantages.
-Here’s how you can benefit from adding a sump pump to your home:
+In comparison, this equipment is a small investment and a fraction of the cost of dealing with the aftermath of a flood vs. proactively choosing an installation, it has big advantages.
+Here’s how you can benefit from adding this to your home:

-While the benefits of sump pumps are clear, some properties may need these devices more than others.
-We recommend installing a sump pump in your Seattle home if any of the following is true:
+While the benefits are clear, some properties may need these devices more than others.
+We recommend installation in your Seattle area home if any of the following is true:

 You live in a climate that receives heavy rain or snow.
 Here in Seattle and the rest of the Pacific Northwest, we get more than our fair share of moisture.
 Unlike desert climates, basements here are very susceptible to flooding.